 In addition, an instructor may remove a student from class for the day of the incident and the next class meeting for acts of dishonesty such as cheating and plagiarism.
 However, with the removal of a student from class, the instructor shall immediately report the removal to the Vice President of Student Services.
 The Vice President will take the appropriate actions.

 Failing a student from the course

 Specific to State regulations and as approved by Saddleback College, faculty members cannot give students an automatic “F” grade for the course for cheating and plagiarism.

 Student's Right to Challenge

 Students have a right to challenge the disciplinary action.
-The instructor is expected to complete the following Academic Dishonesty Report whenever the disciplinary action can and will adversely affect a student's final grade in the course due to an act of academic dishonesty.
+The instructor is expected to complete the following Academic Integrity Report whenever the disciplinary action can and will adversely affect a student's final grade in the course due to an act of academic dishonesty.
 The report will be written by the instructor and processed through the Division.
 The student and the appropriate college personnel will receive a copy of this report.